JonatanMartens/zeebe_python_worker/README.md

 ## Tests

 Tests are done using `pytest`.
 They are performed automatically when pushing to: `master`, `development`, `feature/*`, `bugfix/*`, `maintenance/*` branches.

+## Python version

+The python version used here is 3.8, but 3.5 plus should work if desired (as this is what `pyzeebe` supports)